gvozdetsky/fastapi-spnego/README.md

   a `pyspnego` backend for Windows/SSPI is on the roadmap.
 - **Non-blocking.** GSSAPI calls run in a threadpool.
 - **Just a provider.** Returns a verified principal; your app owns users/sessions/RBAC.

-Requirements were distilled from pgAdmin's production Kerberos implementation.

 ## Development